MorrisJobke/morrisjobke.github.io/_posts/2018-10-31-couchdb-replication.md

 This shows the output and potential errors in the JavaScript code of the filter.

-For the actual replication you need to create following document for the one time replication of existing documents:
+For the actual replication you need to create following documents in the `_replicator` database for the one time replication of existing documents:

 ```json
 {